Cloudchart/cloudchart_legacy/doc/API.md

 Returns a subtree information for specific node.
 Includes:

 - root_id: current node id
+- ancestor_ids: array of ancestor ids
-- nodes: root and descendant nodes
+- nodes: ancestor, root, descendant nodes (unique)
 - links: root and descendant links
 - identities: list of all descendant identities
 - persons: list of all persons linked to identities